ruby2d/ruby2d/README.md

 - **Check if there is an existing issue, and if not, open a new one to start a discussion.** Before dedicating time and energy to an idea or fix, let's make sure it's consistent with the principles and goals of the project, and that we have a solid strategy in place to implement and test.

 - **Use a subset of Ruby that works everywhere.** Ruby 2D applications are, of course, written in Ruby.
 Some users may choose to harness the full power of the language, standard library, and ecosystem of gems by writing interpreted apps targeting the standard implementation, [MRI](https://en.wikipedia.org/wiki/Ruby_MRI).
-Others may want to target the web via [WebAssembly](https://webassembly.org), mobile devices, or build native desktop applications, all which make use of a different Ruby implementation called [MRuby](http://mruby.org).
+Others may want to target the web via [WebAssembly](https://webassembly.org), mobile devices, or build native desktop applications, all which make use of a different Ruby implementation called [mruby](http://mruby.org).
 Ruby 2D aims to support all of these use cases, even with the same app codebase.
-Your contribution must support a subset of Ruby that is compatible with and behaves similarly across MRI and MRuby.
-Beyond reading the documentation for each Ruby implementation, you can also try out code snippets on the command line using their respective REPLs: `irb` for MRI, and `mirb` for MRuby.
+Your contribution must support a subset of Ruby that is compatible with and behaves similarly across MRI/CRuby and mruby.
+Beyond reading the documentation for each Ruby implementation, you can also try out code snippets on the command line using their respective REPLs: `irb` for MRI, and `mirb` for mruby.

 - **Comprehensively test your change.** Unlike other Ruby libraries, not everything here can be easily covered with unit tests alone.
 We also need to make sure things look and sound right, inputs work as expected, and behavior is consistent across all platforms Ruby 2D supports.